-Special Train Excursion to Yellow stone National Park.
+Special Train Excursion to Yellowstone National Park.

 Join the Southern Methodist University's Second Annual Personally-Conducted Special-Train Excursion to Yellowstone National Park.
 It is easily America's Greatest Scenic and Health-Get- P. M. ting Trip and will leave Fort Worth July 4th.
 Total expense \$110 to \$140.
-For particulars, including literature illustrative of the numerous interesting sights and unusual experiences to be enjoyed, write Frank Reedy, Manager, care Southern Methodist University, Dallas, Texas.
-Don't You Owe Yourself Something.

-For beautifully illustrated literature descriptive of the numerous splendid, home-like and not unreasonably expensive re-I buy and sell land on commis- sorts throughout wonderful Colosion and negotiate loans on Real rado and along the Pacific Coast, including the Great Colorado Chataugua at "Boulder-the-beautiful," address A. A. Glisson General Passenger Agent, The Denver Road, Fort Worth, Tex.
-Little vacations in those directions are always worth more than they cost.
+For particulars, including literature illustrative of the numerous interesting sights and unusual experiences to be enjoyed, write Frank Reedy, Manager, care Southern Methodist Univererature descriptive of the numerous splendid, home-like and not unreasonably expensive resorts throughout wonderful Colosion and negotiate loans on Real rado and along the Pacific Coast, and evening at Baptist Church. including the Great Colorado Chatauqua at "Boulder-the-beautiful," address A. A. Glisson General Passenger Agent, The Denver Road, Fort Worth, Tex.
+Little vacations in those direc- invited to attend our services. tions are always worth more than they cost.

-the way of second-hand goods.
-W. D. Mayben.

-DIRECTORY

-Courts.